Nebraska Bowling History & Records

 Straub has been a visionary in the sport of college bowling, championing the sport through its club program days and was a natural to become Nebraska's first varsity head coach in 1997.
 The first year was historic in several respects, but most important was granting of the first full scholarship in the sport's history to Jennifer Daugherty, who went on to earn first-team All-America honors in both 1998 and 1999.

-College bowling has experienced rapid growth in recent seasons, with over 70 schools set to compete in the 2016-17 season.
+College bowling has experienced rapid growth in recent seasons, as over 70 schools competed in the 2016-17 season.
 In 2002, the NCAA announced that bowling would become an NCAA-sanctioned sport, and legislation was approved on April 24, 2003, allowing for the first NCAA Championship in the spring of 2004.
 Since the NCAA Championship was initiated, NU has captured the title five times in 2004, 2005, 2009, 2013 and 2015 giving NU 10 national crowns in the sport.

 Most recently, the Nebraska bowling team was crowned the 2015 NCAA champions at Tropicana Lanes in St. Louis, Mo.
 The Huskers defeated Stephen F. Austin, 4-2, for the crown.
 Bond was named the Most Valuable Bowler at the NCAA Championships, while Kuhlkin joined Bond on the all-tournament team.